Early trends show BJP ahead in UP | Politics

 In the initial rounds, postal ballots were counted.

-The BSP and the Congress were leading in five and four seats, respectively.
-Jansatta Dal candidate Raghuraj Pratap Singh alias Raja Bhaiya was ahead in Kunda seat.
+The BSP and the Congress were leading in eight and five seats, respectively.
+Two candidates of Jansatta Dal, including Raghuraj Pratap Singh alias Raja Bhaiya in Kunda seat, were leading.

 All the exit polls have predicted a BJP win in the state.

-According to the official figure of EC available for 82 seats, the BJP is leading in 48, while the SP is leading in 24, Apna Dal in four and the RLD and the Congress were ahead in two each.
+According to the official figure of EC available for 271 seats, the BJP is leading in 163, while the SP is leading in 76, Apna Dal in nine and the RLD and the Congress were ahead in six and four seats, respectively.

+Congress Legislature Party leader Aradhana Mishra Mona was leading in Rampur Khas constituency by over 500 votes.

+After the initial rounds of counting, the Congress candidate got 3,576 votes while her nearest BJP rival Nagesh Pratap Singh secured 3,001 votes.
+BJP candidate and minister Shrikant Sharma was leading from Mathura constituency.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)